KyleMcMaster/payroll-processor/README.md

 The project currently stores data in Azure Table Storage, which can be simulated locally using the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).

 The locally stored data can be viewed using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

+To initialize the data storage structure (a few tables and a queue):

+- Turn on the Azure Storage Emulator
+- Run the functions project
+- Make a POST request to `http://localhost:7071/api/resources/`

+The creation process will skip any resources that already exist.